Kidnapping of Shannon Matthews: In the media

 A film of the search for Shannon, and her homecoming, was shown in an episode of the Channel 4 documentary series Cutting Edge on 20 March 2008.

 A BBC One Panorama special: Shannon: The Mother of All Lies was broadcast on the night of the trial verdict, (4 December 2008), about the disappearance and investigation, featuring the testimony of friends of the family and the police.
 The special was watched by 5.6 million viewers.

 On 18 May 2009, an ITV programme, Tears, Lies and Videotape, documented cases of people who manipulated the media for personal attention.
 The Shannon Matthews case was the main focus of the show.

-In 2010, English dark comedy act Kunt and The Gang wrote a musical based on the case and released it on CD that same year.
-In 2022, Tuppence Ha'penny Productions worked with Kunt to put a live version of the musical at the Edinburgh Fringe.
+In 2010, dark comedy act Kunt and the Gang wrote a musical based on the case and released it on CD that same year.
+Tuppence Ha'penny Productions subsequently worked with Kunt to produce a live version which premiered in August 2022 at the Edinburgh Fringe Festival as Shannon Matthews: The Musical.
+This was adapted into a film which was released in October 2024 to considerable media attention.

 The Moorside, a two-part dramatisation of the case, aired on 7 and 14 February 2017 on BBC One.
 The drama focuses on the publicity campaign preceding Shannon's discovery and her mother's involvement in the scheme.
-Episode one was watched by 9.93 million viewers with the second watched by 10.23 million viewers.
+Episode one was watched by 9.93 million viewers and the second by 10.23 million viewers.

 On 28 February 2017, Channel 5 broadcast a documentary entitled Shannon Matthews: What Happened Next that followed the key people in the investigation nine years later.

-On 11 February 2021, Channel 5 broadcast another documentary entitled The Disappearance of Shannon Matthews.
+On 11 February 2021, Channel 5 broadcast a documentary mini-series entitled The Disappearance of Shannon Matthews, including an interview with Shannon's best friend.

-In August 2022, Shannon Matthews: The Musical premiered at the Edinburgh Fringe Festival.
+On 8 December 2022, Channel 5 aired the documentary The Man Who Took Shannon Matthews, which focused on Michael Donovan and included a look at his background prior to and his whereabouts following the kidnapping.

-On 8 December 2022, Channel 5 aired the documentary The Man Who Took Shannon Matthews, which focused on Michael Donovan which included a look at his background prior to the kidnapping.
+Amazon launched its own documentary, The Hunt for Shannon Matthews, in September 2025.